Tuesday 5 November 2024

 This is the second post in the series where we explore the OpenAI Assistants API.
 In this post, we will be looking at the file search capabilities which allows us to upload files to the Assistants API and chat with them.
 See the following posts for the entire series:

-Working with the OpenAI Assistants API: Using file search (this post)
+Working with OpenAI Assistants: Using file search (this post)

-Working with the OpenAI Assistants API: Using code interpreter (coming soon)
+Working with OpenAI Assistants: Using code interpreter to generate charts

 The file search API uses the Retrieval Augmented Generation (RAG) pattern which has been made popular recently.
 The added advantage of using the Assistants API for this is that the API manages document chunking, vectorizing and indexing for us.
 Whereas without the Assistants API we would have to use a separate service like Azure AI Search and manage the document indexing ourselves.